dcousin3/superb/README.md

 # For more

-*superb* is for **summary plot with error bar**, as simple as that.
+*superb* is for **summary plot with error bars**, as simple as that.

-The library `superb` makes it easy to illustrate summary statistics along with the error bars.
+The library `superb` makes it easy to illustrate summary statistics along with error bars.
 Some layouts can be used to visualize additional characteristics of the raw data.
 Finally, the resulting appearance can be customized in various ways.

 The complete documentation is available on this [site](https://dcousin3.github.io/superb/).